Intro to "Calculate the Net Profitability of your Rental Income Property"

-Buying a real estate property with the goal of renting it is an investment that insures a constant cash flow income.
-However, even if it is a popular investment, when looking at the numbers, it is an opportunity comparable to any other investment like the stock market, government titles or other business projects.
+Buying a real estate property with the goal of renting it is a common investment that can insure a constant cash flow of income.
+However, even though it is a popular type of investment, when looking at the numbers, it is actually comparable to any other type of investment such as the stock market, government titles or other business project.

-This simulator will help you calculate the potential financial outcome, net of taxes, of your investment property, which could then be compared to other investment opportunities.
-However, this calculator cannot measure more qualitative aspects like the relevant expertise required to run the business, which can favor this form if investment over others.
+The following simulator will help you calculate the potential financial outcome of your investment property (net of taxes) which could then be used to compare it to other investment opportunities.
+However, this calculator cannot measure more qualitative aspects such as the relevant expertise required to run the business, which could favor this form of investment over others.

 Income and expenses of a rental property

-Managing financially a rental property is comparable to all other businesses; you have a start-up cost which will later on generate income and expenses, and then create a profit (or a loss).
-You will also add a capital gain or loss when you resell the real estate property, hoping that, like any other stock market purchase or businesses; you bought it at a good price in order to resell it at a higher price.
+Managing financially a rental property is comparable to any other business; you have a start-up cost which will later on generate income and expenses, and ultimately create a profit, or a loss.
+You will also need to take into consideration the capital gain or loss when you resell the real estate asset, hoping that, like any other stock market purchase or business, you bought it at a good price to start off, in order to resell it at a higher price later on.

-Such a real estate project requires initial investments: the cash negotiated to buy the business (based on the evaluation of the future cash flow), the cash down on the mortgage balance, the acquisition costs and, if it's the case, the disbursements needed for renovations.
-For the investor, this initial cost is considered the purchase price of the project that will generate income from rent and other services, but also current and capital expenses.
+This type of real estate project requires an initial investment: the cash down on the mortgage balance, the acquisition costs (notary/lawyer fees, inspection) and the disbursements needed for renovations, if any.
+For the investor, this initial cost is considered the purchase price of the project which will then generate income from rent and other services, but also current and capital expenses.

-Current expenses are the costs related to normal operations such as cost of utilities, insurances, property taxes, repairs and maintenance.
-All these expenses are tax deductable.
-It is important to differentiate the two types of work on a real asset.
-The costs of repairs are current expenses made to maintain the building in good condition in the short term (painting the walls for example).
-The capital expenses, on the other hand, are disbursements made for additions or improvements to the property (installing new windows for example).
+Current expenses are the costs related to normal operations such as the cost of utilities, insurance, property taxes, repairs and maintenance.
+All these expenses are tax-deductable.
+It is important to differentiate the difference between cost of repairs and capital expenses on a real estate asset.
+Repair costs are current expenses which maintain the property in good condition in the short term (painting the walls for example).
+Capital expenses, on the other hand, are disbursements made for additions or improvements to the property (installing new windows for example).

-The capital expenses aim to increase the value of the property.
-They are considered an investment with the objective of creating higher revenue in longer term, while the current expenses are made to maintain the revenue.
-The capital expenses are not tax deductable, but instead amortised, which will reduce the tax load when included in the depreciation expenses.
+Capital expenses aim to increase the value of the property.
+They are considered an investment with the objective of creating higher revenue in the long run, while current expenses are made to maintain the revenue.
+Capital expenses are not tax-deductable, instead, they reduce the tax load when included in the depreciation and amortization expenses.

 If the rental property is resold, there will be a capital gain or loss, depending on the level of appreciation or depreciation of the real estate asset.
-Some expenses are directly related to the sale, such as the realtor fees and the closing mortgage cost; these are all tax deductable on capital gain.
-Finally, two different taxes are applied when resold; one on the depreciation recapture and the other one on the capital gain.
+Some expenses directly related to the sale are tax-deductable on capital gain, such as realtor fees and closing mortgage costs.
+There are two different taxes applied when a real estate asset is resold; one on the depreciation recapture, and the other one on the capital gain.

-All these revenue and expenses enumerated are quantifiable and can be included in an analysis.
-It is important to measure the performance of a rental property investment and convert it in a universal language, such as the rate of return on investment or net present value, so it can be compared with the performance of other potential investment.
+All the revenue and expenses enumerated above are quantifiable and should be included in your analysis.
+It is important to measure the performance of a rental property investment, studying its rate of return, or net present value, so it can be compared with the performance of other potential types of investments.

 Taxes and depreciation

 There are strong similarities between countries when it comes to tax application, only the tax rate and type of depreciation on rental real estate differs.
-This calculator takes into account your country's regulation, by giving you the choice to insert a tax rate bracket and the type of depreciation (see reference on type of depreciation for countries).
-Our financial simulator executes the calculation automatically, but to better understand the taxes' law and depreciation mechanism, here is an explanation:
+The following calculator takes into account your country's regulations, giving you the choice to insert the tax rate bracket and the type of depreciation (see reference on type of depreciation for countries).
+Our financial simulator executes the calculation automatically, but to better understand the taxes' laws and depreciation mechanism, here is an explanation:

-In a financial report, we include an annual depreciation expense, tax deductable, related to the purchase, addition and improvement of the real estate property.
-It is not a real cash disbursement, but it is added as an expense to reduce the tax load.
+In a financial report, we include an annual depreciation expense (tax-deductable) related to the purchase, with the addition of improvements of the real estate asset.
+It is not a real cash disbursement, but it is added as an expense in order to reduce the tax load.
 In other words, it offers a tax break to encourage capital investments.
 The annual depreciation amount is calculated by spreading the purchase cost of the property and other capital expenses over many years.

-There are two main types of depreciation used for buildings: straight line and declining balance, but only one per country is adopted.
-The calculator provides the option to select one of the two, but note that only the building and its related costs are taken into account for the depreciation calculation.
+There are two main types of depreciation used for real estate assets: straight line and declining balance, but only one per country is adopted.
+The calculator provides you with the option to select one or the other, but note that only the asset and its related costs are taken into account in the depreciation calculation.
 The land and its related costs are never considered as a depreciable asset.

-In the case of declining balance, the annual depreciation expense is calculated by applying a rate on the purchase cost.
+In the case of a declining balance, the annual depreciation expense is calculated by applying the depreciation rate on the purchase cost.
 The following year, the same rate is applied on the new depreciated balance.
 Let's take Canada's rate of 4% as an example:

 |Purchase cost: $100,000.00||Depreciation rate: 4%|